UrLab/hal/README.md

 continuously reading the file.
 You can read the UNIX socket in `halfs/events`, which outputs a line every time a trigger state changes.
 This line has the following format: `<sensor_name>:<status>`, for example `bell:1` or `knife:0`.

+# TODO

+* HAL-Arduino should return its actual Git version; not an arbitrary string
+* More security check (bound checking, syscall return values, ...)